 How a Watermaster Program Is Established

-The Concho River Watermaster Advisory Committee was created by House Bill 2815 during the 79th Legislative Session, 2005.
-The Concho River Watermaster Advisory Committee consists of 13 members appointed by the executive director as follows:
+The Concho River Watermaster Advisory Committee was created in 2005 by House Bill 2815 during the 79th Legislative Session.
+This WAC consists of 13 members appointed by the executive director as follows:

 - six members selected from nominations received, one representing the City of Paint Rock and one representing each of the following stream segments or tributaries of the Concho River: Spring Creek, Dove Creek, South Concho, Middle Concho, and main stem of the Concho below Certificate of Adjudication No. 14-1337 (River Order No. 5460010000);